medgelabs/stream-bot/README.md

 Twitch ChatBot built on stream!
 Utilizes Twitch IRC and Twitch PubSub APIs to interact with Twitch Chat.

+* Subscriptions, bit donations, and raid notifications are extracted from IRC messages
+* Commands are also extracted from IRC messages
 * All messages sent _FROM_ the bot _TO_ chat are done via IRC PRIVMSG commands
-* PubSub is used for Subscriptions, Point Redemptions, and Bits since IRC does not send these
+* PubSub is used for Channel Point Redemptions at this time

 ## Build & Run